 Located in the center of Vernazza, Elisabetta is a small room with private facilities but be prepared for a good climb up a series of narrow alleyways and stairs to the property.
 There are superb views of the town and the ocean and the bedrooms do have terraces with sea views.
-There is free wifi, a compact kitchen that has all you need for self-catering.
+There is free wifi, and a compact kitchen that has all you need for self-catering.

 A great option for families and it offers a concierge service.
 The family suite is huge by Italian standards and has a beautiful balcony, free wifi, and a fully functional kitchen.

 - For a comprehensive post on the best place to stay in each of the villages of Cinque Terre or the broader Cinque Terre area, see Where to Stay in Cinque Terre: A Guide to Choosing Your Favorite Village